What’s the difference between the IELTS and CELPIP?

 How are the IELTS writing test and the CELPIP writing tests different?

-Format: IELTS responses are expected to be more structured whereas the CELPIP is a bit more flexible.
+Format: IELTS responses are expected to be more structured/academic whereas the CELPIP is a bit more flexible.
 However, in both cases, you must meet all of the assessment criteria.
 You can count on our team to teach you how to write a CLB 9+ response in our private coaching sessions!

-Topics: Since the CELPIP is a Canadian-based test, the topics and themes on the Writing test are based on daily life in Canada.
-The IELTS is an international English exam, so the topics on the exam are global.
+Topics: Since the CELPIP test is a Canadian-based test, the topics and themes on the Writing test are based on daily life in Canada.
+The IELTS is an international English exam, so the topics on the exam are international.
 Either way, you’ll be able to think of ideas for both tests as they are about real-life issues.

 Time Management: The CELPIP exam gives you approximately 25 minutes to complete each writing task.
 On the IELTS, you will be given 60 minutes and you have to manage your time.

-Computerized: The CELPIP is always done on the computer, and the IELTS has both the computer-delivered and paper-based version of the test.
+Computerized: The CELPIP test is always done on the computer, and the IELTS has both the computer-delivered and paper-based version of the test.

 Spellcheck: This a huge one!
 The CELPIP test has spellcheck, but the IELTS doesn’t.
 Keep in mind that similarly-spelled words like “quit” and quiet” will not be recognized by spellcheck, so meaning and accuracy are still important.

-The IELTS Speaking Test VS The CELPIP Speaking Test
+The IELTS Speaking Test vs. The CELPIP Speaking Test

 There is one MAJOR difference between the IELTS and CELPIP exam, and that is…THE SPEAKING TEST!

-This exam section alone could be your deciding factor as to which exam you choose to take!
+This exam section alone could be your deciding factor as to which exam you choose to take.

 So let’s get into the differences.